 While not on the typical tourist radar, Manchester is a vibrant city with an important history on the world’s stage.
 Manchester was the birthplace of the industrial revolution, and where inadvertently the ideas behind communism were subsequently born.
-These days Manchester is most famous for having the world’s second most valuable sports franchise, Manchester United, estimated by Forbes magazine to be worth more than $3 billion US dollars (nearly a billion dollars more than the New York Yankees or Dallas Cowboys!).
-Being a fantastic sports city, with world class museums and tons of great restaurants, there are lots of great things to do in Manchester!
+Being a fantastic sports city, with world class museums and many delicious restaurants, there are lots of great things to do in Manchester!

 If you’re even a casual fan like me, the National Football Museum is a great place to spend a couple hours learning about the history of the game not just in England, but globally.
 In addition to Manchester United, Manchester is also home to another successful football club, Manchester City.
 They’ve had recent success in English Premier League and play in modern Etihad Stadium.
 Manchester United’s home stadium, Old Trafford, dates back to 1910 and is a storied venue to catch a match.